Ceren-Btmz/neighborhood-library/README.md

 It is a success!

-The use can enter "N" to show they do not want to check out a book and be redirected to the main menu.
+The user can enter "N" to show they do not want to check out a book and be redirected to the main menu.

 ![img_11.png](imgs/img_11.png)

-When the use enters "3" then the program ends.
+When the user enters "3" then the program ends.

 One interesting part of the code for me is: